seunwase/DataArchive/README.md

   - Data Samples or Snapshots: This file will include samples or snapshots of the dataset before and after a transformation.

 ### Data Selection:
 I selected the hydropower-consumption and solar-energy consumption under the Renewable Energy dataset from Kaggle.
 I ensured they had a common attribute to enable join them and carry out a comparison.
+Hydropower consumption and solar energy consumption are numerical variables.
+I can therfore carry out an aggregate function on them.

 ### Data Extraction:
 The below points shows the steps, issues and solutions encountered in the extraction phase